 What Are Flautas?

-It is typically stuffed with chicken, cheese and spices and rolled up to resemble a flute.
+Traditionally, they are stuffed with chicken, cheese and spices and rolled up to resemble a flute and deep fried!
 Their shape makes them PERFECT for dipping into salsa, guacamole, sour cream or pico de gallo!

-- cream cheese - This will give your flautas a creamy rich interior.
+- cream cheese - This will give your chicken flautas a creamy rich interior.

 - salsa - Use any store-bought brand from mild to spicy.
 This will add a tasty Mexican-inspired flavor.

-- sour cream - This will add a tangy bite and keep your flautas moist!
+- sour cream - This will add a tangy bite and keep your chicken flautas moist!

 - Monterey jack cheese - I prefer this cheese over cheddar but use what you like best.
 You can also use a taco cheese blend.